microsoft/azure-pipelines-tasks/Tasks/SqlAzureDataWarehouseDacpacDeploymentV0/README.md

 ##### Azure Subscription

-To deploy to Azure SQL Database, an Azure subscription has to be linked to Team Foundation Server or to Azure Pipelines using the Services tab in the Account Administration section.
+To deploy Azure SQL Data Warehouse, an Azure subscription has to be linked to Team Foundation Server or to Azure Pipelines using the Services tab in the Account Administration section.
 Add the Azure subscription to use in the Build or Release Management definition by opening the Account Administration screen (gear icon on the top-right of the screen) and then click on the Services Tab.

 - For Azure Classic resources use 'Azure' endpoint type with Certificate or Credentials based authentication.
 If you are using credentials based auth, ensure that the credentials are for a [**work account**](https://azure.microsoft.com/en-in/pricing/member-offers/msdn-benefits-details/work-accounts-faq/) because Microsoft accounts like [**joe@live.com**](https://github.com/Microsoft/azure-pipelines-tasks/blob/master/Tasks/DeployAzureResourceGroup) or [**joe@hotmail.com**](https://github.com/Microsoft/azure-pipelines-tasks/blob/master/Tasks/DeployAzureResourceGroup) are not supported.